Fairness for Multi-Self Agents: Related work

 \subsection{Fairness criteria}

-The modern study of fairness in economics was initiated by \citet{Steinhaus1948}.
-He proved the existence of \emph{fair share} allocations of a heterogeneous good (``cake'').
+The modern study of fairness in economics was initiated by \citet{Steinhaus1948}, who proved the existence of \emph{fair-share} allocations of a heterogeneous good (``cake'').
 Since then, fairness has been extensively studied in economics \citep{young1995equity,Moulin2004Fair,Thomson2011Fair} as well as in other disciplines such as mathematics and computer science.

-The existence of Pareto-optimal \emph{no-envy} allocations was initially proved as a consequence of the existence of market equilibrium.
-If all preferences are convex and strictly monotonic, then there exists a market equilibrium from equal incomes, and it is both Pareto-optimal and envy-free. \citet{varian1974equity} showed that the convexity of preferences can be replaced by a different condition: for each weakly-Pareto-optimal utility profile, the set of allocations with this utility profile is a singleton. \citet{svensson1983existence} showed that it is sufficient that this set of allocations be convex. \citet{Diamantaras1992Equity} showed that it is sufficient that this set of allocations be contractible.
-He showed that this is true even for economies with public goods. \citet{svensson1994sigma} proved existence under a different condition which he termed ``sigma-optimality''.
-In contrast to all these general existence results, we show that individual-NE Pareto optima rarely exist in economies with families --- even when all agents have well-behaved preferences and there are very few families.

-The \emph{egalitarian equivalence} criterion was introduced by \citet{pazner1978egalitarian}.
-They proved that a Pareto-optimal egalitarian-equivalent allocation exists even in economies with production, in contrast to Pareto-optimal no-envy allocation \citep{vohra1992equity}.
-In contrast, we show non-existence in economies with families, even when there are two families and no production.